-Here's the the important thing: find out the exact type of reconstruction you’d like and find a surgeon that does it well.
+Here's the most important thing: find out the exact type of reconstruction you’d like and find a surgeon that does it well.

 Ask the surgeon about their experience and their philosophy on breast reconstruction.
 If you are not comfortable with what they tell you, they may not be the right surgeon for you.

 Yes, I'll admit that is not easy.
-My advise is for you to look at photos of previous reconstructions that they’ve done.
-If you're unable to tell which breast has been reconstructed, it's a good indication that he/she is a good surgeon.
+My advice is for you to look at photos of previous reconstructions that they’ve done.
+If you are unable to tell which breast has been reconstructed, it's a good indication that he/she is a good surgeon.

 Speaking to other breast cancer patients is great, if possible.
 Your surgeon can probably link you up with some of their patients.
 They can tell you about their experience and even show you their results.
 Most patients are very happy to share their experience with other patients.

-Look for a surgeon that has a team that does their reconstructions together regularly.
-There is a lot of work to be done, two plastic surgeons is better than one!
+Look for a surgeon who has a team that does their reconstructions together regularly.
+There is a lot of work to be done, so two plastic surgeons are better than one!

-Deciding if you should go for breast reconstruction surgery is big decision.
+Whether you should go for breast reconstruction surgery is a big decision.
 I know that finding the right surgeon for you can be an even harder decision.

-My advise for you is to find a doctor who is patient enough to listen to your concerns and work within your comfort zone.
+My advice for you is to find a doctor who is patient enough to listen to your concerns and work within your comfort zone.

-Don’t be afraid to share your fears, your needs and what you want to achieve from the procedure.
-A good plastic surgeon will never guarantee a perfect result but give you a realistic treatment plan for the best outcome.
+Do not be afraid to share your fears, your needs and what you want to achieve from the procedure.
+A good plastic surgeon will never guarantee a perfect result but give you a realistic treatment plan for the best possible outcome.

 I hope you’ve found this article helpful.
-If you need more information, feel free to contact me, I’d be more than happy to help out in any way I can.
+If you need more information, feel free to get in touch and I will be more than happy to help out in any way I can.